Stop Inspections from Killing Deals!Daniel Dobbs2025-03-06T08:33:22-08:00

 8. Maintain and Promote a Sense Of ‘Calm‘

 Emotions of the seller and buyer, as well as their agents, can run high.
-Everyone needs to take a deep breath and remember the “bigger picture” in their home-buying process.
+Everyone must take a deep breath and remember the “bigger picture” in their home-buying process.
 The home inspection can make or break a real estate transaction.

 If the buyer knows what to expect and understands how to navigate the inspection process, you’ll have earned a commission check!